odlgroup/odl/doc/source/guide/in_depth/chambolle_pock_guide.rst

    K = odl.BroadcastOperator(I, gradient)

 We can now proceed to the problem specification.
-The chambolle pock solver does not take the functionals themselves as arguments, instead it needs the proximal operators associated with them.
+The Chambolle-Pock solver does not take the functionals themselves as arguments, instead it needs the proximal operators associated with them.
 ODL implements most common functionals such as L1, L2 and Kulback-Leibler distance.
 If you are interested in writing original proximal operators, see :ref:`proximal_operators` for a mathematical discussion.

 In this case, we first create the l2 and l1 discreptancy terms